 Getting people to watch something online is hard enough.
 Getting people to pay for it?
 That’s a tough business.

-At the end of this summer, YouTube Red had 1.5 million paying subscribers and another million subscribers watching on a free-trial basis, according to The Verge.
+At the end of last summer, YouTube Red had 1.5 million paying subscribers and another million subscribers watching on a free-trial basis, according to The Verge.

 YouTube declined to comment on that number but a spokesperson says the company is seeing “healthy growth of members each month.”